zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    iptables -t nat -A POSTROUTING -j MASQUERADE -s 192.0.2.1

-Additionally, IPv4 forwarding should be enabled on host, and you may need to check that other firewall (iptables) rules don't interfere with masquerading.
+Additionally, IPv4 forwarding should be enabled on the host, and you may need to check that other firewall (iptables) rules don't interfere with masquerading.
 To enable IPv4 forwarding the following command should be run as root: